More Americans Question Religion’s Role in Politics

 As was the case in previous presidential elections, the voting inclinations of Catholic voters – especially white non-Hispanic Catholics – remain fluid.
 Four years ago at this time John Kerry held a slight edge over Bush among white non-Hispanic Catholics; but he lost that lead by the election.
 In the current poll, this group, which accounts for 18% of the electorate, is divided almost evenly: 45% support McCain, while 44% favor Obama.

 For the most part, the issues that are important to the public as a whole are also important to particular religious groups.
-However, social issues, especially gay marriage, continue to be more important for white evangelicals than for other registered voters.
-Currently, 46% of white evangelicals say gay marriage will be a very important voting issue, compared with 28% of all voters.
-That is only somewhat less than the percentage of white evangelical voters who viewed gay marriage as very important in October 2004 (49%).
+However, social issues, such as same-sex marriage, continue to be more important for white evangelicals than for other registered voters.
+Currently, 46% of white evangelicals say same-sex marriage will be a very important voting issue, compared with 28% of all voters.
+That is only somewhat less than the percentage of white evangelical voters who viewed same-sex marriage as very important in October 2004 (49%).